aaboualy/tirg/README.md

 ## Pretrained Models:

-pretrained models already downloaded with the above folder, but you can use Files in "ColabFiles" to train them again.
+pretrained models already downloaded with the above folder, but you can use the Code in "ColabFiles" Folder to train them again.
 *The numbers are slightly different from the ones reported in the paper due to the re-implementation.*